 The historical objects at Homestead range from plows used in the 1800s to modern hunting and trapping equipment from Alaska homesteads.
-Although there is only a little over 100 years difference between the first homesteader, Daniel Freeman and the last homesteader, Kenneth Deardorff, the last homesteader the equipment and needs of the homesteader did not change dramatically.
+Although there is only a little over 100 years difference between the first homesteader, Daniel Freeman and the last homesteader, Kenneth Deardorff, the equipment and needs of the homesteader did not change dramatically.

 The proper management and storage of these items is an essential part of our Cultural Resource Management Program.
 As you visit our park you will see how we manage those items in our “View into the Collection” window.
 This window looks directly into the collection storage area where all the non-exhibited items are stored.